What you'll need

 Mobile Device Management (MDM)

-Third party add-ons, themes, and visual customizations
+Marketplace apps, themes, and visual customizations

-Any theming or look and feel customizations you've made to your site will not be reflected in the app.
+Any theming or look and feel customizations you've made to your site will not be reflected in the mobile app.

 In order to provide push notifications to users' devices, we have developed a cloud-based notification service.
 This service is developed and maintained by Atlassian, and is hosted on our AWS infrastructure (AWS SNS).
 See Push notifications service below for more information.